MicrosoftDocs/Hololens/hololens/hololens-global-assigned-access-kiosk.md

 ## How to use this in Windows Configuration Designer?

 1. Update and save XML blob mentioned above as XML file.
-2. Follow steps at [here](https://docs.microsoft.com/hololens/hololens-kiosk#use-a-provisioning-package-to-set-up-a-single-app-or-multi-app-kiosk) specifically section “Prov. package, step 2 – Add the kiosk configuration XML file to a provisioning package” to reference the XML file save in previous step.
+2. Follow steps at [here](https://docs.microsoft.com/hololens/hololens-kiosk#use-a-provisioning-package-to-set-up-a-single-app-or-multi-app-kiosk) specifically section “Prov. package, step 2 – Add the kiosk configuration XML file to a provisioning package” and refer to the XML file saved in previous step.

 ## Can I create a configuration where global applies to everyone except 1 AAD account or AAD group?

-Yes, you can create AssignedAccessConfiguration like this.
+Yes, please refer to the example XML blob below.
 Global Assigned Access profile is applied on Hololens when a specific one for the signed in user is not found, so it is default kiosk mode configuration for signed-in user.
 Here is an example of XML blob to be used:
 > [!NOTE]
 > Please be aware of the areas marked with <!-  these areas will require you to make modifications based on your preferences.